Dreaming of breaking through the metaphorical glass ceiling and starting your own business?

 How can I start a business with limited funds?

-To start a business with limited funds, focus on a low-cost business model, such as offering services instead of products, working from home, and leveraging free or inexpensive marketing tools.
-Selling digital products requires little (if any) investment, which can be a great way to enter the entrepreneurial waters.
+Truthbomb: many business owners started with nothing.
+Don’t let it deter you.
+To start a business with limited funds, focus on a low-cost business model, such as digital products.
+Info products and online stores require little (if any) investment, which can be a great way to wade into entrepreneurial waters.

 What are some low-risk business ideas for women new to entrepreneurship?